dinhomathias/Amc/EventHandler.md

 ### Solution
 If the Bot object it self is act as event handler where it provides facility to register callbacks for commands and messages

+### Threaded approach
+###### Not yet implemented!
+We could pass a [synchronized Queue](https://docs.python.org/2/library/queue.html) to the BotEventHandler class and, from there, pass that same queue to the Broadcaster.

+Then, start both the Broadcaster as well as the BotEventHandler as seperate [Threads](https://docs.python.org/2/library/threading.html#threading.Thread) (maybe extend thread? not sure right now).

+Now, we have a main-thread that could be used to respond to cli-commands.
+Those commands could be handled by special listeners/broadcasters/handlers.

 #### BotEventHandler class

 ```python